 Always remember that change won’t happen overnight and it is important you give your workout a chance.
 Don’t panic and don’t make unnecessary changes.
 Keep in mind that the more people you speak to about getting fit, then the more you are gonna change your plans.
 This can be counter-productive in the long run.
 Understand that at the end of the day, each of you needs to figure this out on your own.
 You are not me, so I can’t give you the plan that worked for me since it is made for me.
 Do you see what I’m saying.

-Be sure to read through the comments down below for some tips and advice from your peers about this topic.
-And if you have anything to add, feel free to do so in a comment.
+Be sure to read through the comments for some advice and tips about losing or gaining weight from your peers.
+And if you have anything to add, feel free to do so.